Subcategory (RNA class) for MIR142 Gene

 GeneCards Summary for MIR142 Gene

-MIR142 (MicroRNA 142) is an RNA Gene, and belongs to the lncRNA class.
-Diseases associated with MIR142 include bladder carcinoma in situ.
+MIR142 (MicroRNA 142) is an RNA Gene, and is affiliated with the lncRNA class.
+Diseases associated with MIR142 include Bladder Carcinoma In Situ.

 fRNAdb sequence ontologies for MIR142 Gene

 nc_conserved_region: Non-coding region of sequence similarity by descent from a common ancestor.